-German-Indian start-up company “Nunam” (Sanskrit for “future”) has commited itself to give used lithium-ion battery cells such as those from electronic scrap sources a second life, thereby demonstrating that it is possible to not only reduce waste, but also lower the costs for energy storage and make it CO₂-neutral at the same time.
+The German-Indian start-up company “Nunam” (Sanskrit “for the future”) has committed itself to give used lithium-ion battery cells such as those from electronic scrap a second life.
+Thereby it is demonstrating that it is possible to not only reduce waste through reuse, but also lower the costs for energy storage and make it CO₂-neutral at the same time.

-Nunam, a non-profit start-up company, obtains large quantities of used lithium-ion batteries from sources including discarded laptop batteries from electronic scrap dealers.
-The dealers obtain these batteries from private households, public institutions, and companies.
+Nunam, a non-profit start-up company, obtains large quantities of old lithium-ion batteries from sources including discarded laptop batteries from electronic scrap dealers.
+The dealers obtain these used batteries from private households, public institutions, and companies.

-Nunam takes the used batteries and creates a new product: the stationary Nunam energy storage system.
-It can supply low-power loads such as smartphones, fans, or lamps with power.
-For example, a five-year-old laptop can serve as a light source for Indian fruit and vegetable sellers on a market and provide people in rural India with power sources.
+Nunam takes the used batteries and creates a new energy storage system: the Nunam mobile “power bank”.
+It can supply power to small consumers such as smartphones, fans, or lamps.
+For example, a five-year-old laptop can serve as a light source for Indian fruit and vegetable sellers on a market and provide people in rural India with green electricity.

-And these energy storage boxes benefit from a great deal of residual power.
-Initial experiences from the project have shown that the batteries often still have a residual capacity of roughly 65 %.
-Using Nunam energy storage systems can thus counteract the waste created by electronics that are simply thrown away day after day in a targeted way.
+These energy storage boxes benefit from a great deal of residual power.
+Initial experiences from the project have shown that the used batteries often still have a residual capacity of roughly 65 %.
+Using Nunam energy storage systems can counteract the waste created by electronics that are simply thrown away day by day in a targeted way.

-Aside from reducing waste (REUSE) and replacing the purchase of new energy storage systems with the secondary use of old ones, the project also pursues the following sustainable goals:
+Aside from reducing waste (“REUSE”) and replacing the purchase of new energy storage systems with the secondary use (second life) of old ones, the project also pursues the following sustainable goals:

-This new technical solution reduces CO₂ emissions (REDUCE).
+This new technical solution reduces CO₂ emissions (“REDUCE”).
 The system is CO₂-friendly, as the production and disposal of conventional lead-acid batteries as well as new lithium-ion batteries create carbon dioxide and additional electronic scrap.
-The batteries used here have already been produced, and their use is continued for as long as possible as part of their “second life,” which means that fewer new batteries have to be produced.
+The second-life batteries used here have already been produced, and their use is continued for as long as possible as part of their “second life’’.
+That means that fewer new batteries have to be produced.
 This goes along with fewer mining activities for e.g. lithium or cobalt.

-There is a further positive aspect: Many regions in India experience power outages every day and, depending on the situation, make do with kerosene lamps, lead-acid batteries, and diesel generators (for larger users).
-Some have no backup system for power outages at all due to economic reasons.
+There is a further positive aspect: Many regions in India experience power outages every day and, depending on the situation, compensate this with kerosene lamps, lead-acid batteries, and diesel generators (for larger users).
+Some have no backup power supply system for power outages at all due to economic reasons.

 In many cases, the use of affordable battery storage systems that are charged with environmentally friendly solar power can offer a better solution as compared to what was previously possible.

-For example, the Nunam energy storage system can supply power to households that have little or no access to electricity, while also saving CO₂ emissions and minimizing electronic scrap effectively thanks to the positive environmental effect.
+For example, the Nunam energy storage system can supply green power to households that have little or no access to electricity – while also saving CO₂ emissions and minimizing electronic scrap effectively thanks to the positive environmental effect.

 The long-term goal of the Nunam team is to offer the Nunam energy storage system for half the price of conventional energy storage systems.

-To this end, the technology that regulates the use and interconnection of the used batteries in the background is optimized continuously.
-The Nunam energy storage systems are equipped with all sorts of technology features across Hardware and Software, including a SIM card that connects them to the Internet.
-This allows data, including the power capacity and geographical position, to be read out in real time.
+To this end, the technology that regulates the use and interconnection of the old batteries in the background is optimized continuously.
+The Nunam energy storage systems are equipped with all sorts of technology features across hardware and software, including a SIM card that connects them to the internet.

-What’s special about this project is the social aspect.
-The low-cost provision of storage systems for solar energy in developing countries such as India provides the people who live there with easy access to clean electricity.
-Millions of people in India live without reliable access to electricity and can benefit from solutions like this.
-(RETHINK & ENABLE).
+What’s special about this environmental project is the social aspect.
+The low-cost provision of energy storage systems for solar energy in developing countries such as India provides the people who live there with easy access to clean electricity (green power).
+Millions of people in India live without reliable access to electricity and can benefit from solutions like this. (“RETHINK & ENABLE”)

-At the end of the project, the results, data, and findings from the project will be made available to anyone interested in an open source portal.
+At the end of the project, the results, data, and findings from the second-life battery research will be made available to anyone interested in an open source portal.
 This will ensure that the greatest possible number of interested persons can benefit from these findings about sustainable energy storage and mobile power banks, and put them to further use.

 Three questions on the project start for Prodip Chatterjee